 The Uber SUV service is made up of larger, luxury SUVs driven by commercially registered drivers.
 Like an XL, Uber SUV vehicles can hold 5–7 passengers.

 UberSUV is the most expensive option — Minimum fares are around $25 and you’ll pay around $4/mile.
 Remember, UberX typically only costs $1/mile.

 Airports and travelers: Getting the right Uber when you have luggage

 Many Uber users who own their own cars and avoid the late-night bar scene will only ever use Uber to get to the airport and back.

 Luggage is the big complication with airport Uber rides that causes a lot of confusion — which car will be big enough to fit your stuff?
 The conventional wisdom to take an UberX for groups of 4 or less and an XL for groups of 5–7 doesn’t always apply to airport trips because luggage can take up a lot of room, especially if you’re a heavy packer.

 Smaller UberX cars can’t hold much luggage, so even if you only have 2 or 3 people, you may need to request the larger XL service.

-You can’t schedule your Uber, so check the app for driver availability 30 minutes before you need to leave
+You can schedule an Uber, but it’s not always reliable.
+Check the app for driver availability 30 minutes before you need to leave

 - Check the app the day before your trip to see availability.
 Open up the Uber app at the time of day you think you’ll need to leave.
 See if there are Uber drivers available nearby, and use that information to plan for the next day.